Get to know your workspace

 Open workspaces via command line

-You can also open workspaces via command line as described in chapter "Open a workspace via the command line".
+For information on how to open workspaces via command line, see chapter "Open a workspace via the command line".

 Your workspace consists of various sections: